yumiloh/dependency-injection-deep-dive/README.md

 Wait a sec...
 Register what?
 At where?
 Resolve what?
 What lifetime?

-A lot of rudimentary concepts in programming can be explained in simple and plain language, but whenever dependency injection enters the conversation, suddenly all the terms surrounding it become ✨so fancy✨ at least that's what I thought when I first got acquainted with it.
+A lot of rudimentary concepts in programming can be explained in simple and plain language, but whenever dependency injection enters the conversation, suddenly all the terms surrounding it become ✨so fancy✨ at least that's what I thought when I first got acquainted with it as a junior.
 When I first heard of DI, I was wow-ed by its name. _Dependency injection_, huh?
 Gives a good roll of the tongue and make me sound very knowledgeable when I say it, but in reality I knew nothing about it back then 🤣

 Hopefully this series will demystify DI at the end and make this topic clear as day the next time you think of it ;)